Bay Area Discrete Math Day, Fall 2017

 Saturday, October 7th, 2017

 The 35th Bay Area Discrete Math Day (BAD Math Day) will take place on the campus of Saint Mary’s College of California on Saturday, October 7th, 2017, between 10:00am and 5:00pm.
 All events will be held in Room 201 of Galileo Hall.
-Please register here by Monday, September 25th.
+Registration is now closed.

 Click on talk titles for abstracts; click on speaker names for speaker homepages.

 |9:00–10:00am||Registration and light breakfast|

 |10:00–10:30am||Anastasia Chavez (MSRI and UC Davis)||Dyck paths and positroids from unit interval orders|

 |10:40–11:10am||Nada Attar (Saint Mary's College of California)||Working Memory Load Predicts Visual Search Efficiency: Evidence from a Novel Pupillary Response Paradigm|

 |11:30am–12:30pm||Imre Bárány (Rényi Institute Budapest and University College London)||Block partitions of sequences|